nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 356
 00:20:01,885 --> 00:20:05,363
-[SPEAKER_06]: For our cruise, we saw one of those bullpen ants.
+[SPEAKER_06]: For our cruise, we saw one of those bullet ants.

 357
 00:20:05,423 --> 00:20:06,549